Rio Lobo: Production

+Development and casting

+Finance came from Cinema Center Films.

+Hawks said he had to fight Cinema Center to cast Chris Mitchum (whose father was actor Robert Mitchum) in the movie.
+Hawks originally wanted to cast Robert Mitchum as Cardona, but his salary demands were too high.
+Rio Lobo was also the feature film debut of Peter Jason.

+Filming

-The film was meant to be shot in Durango, Mexico, on a budget of $5 million, but shooting on the movie Lawman took up facilities there, so Hawks and Cinema Center had to spend an extra $1 million to allow shooting at Old Tucson Studios, and near Los Angeles.
+The film was meant to be shot in Durango, Mexico, on a budget of $5 million, but shooting on the movie Lawman took up facilities there, so Hawks and Cinema Center had to spend an extra $1 million to allow shooting in Cuernavaca and at Old Tucson Studios, near Tucson.
+The script was rewritten throughout production.
 The film was shot in Technicolor.
 Hawks was injured while filming the railway scene, requiring four stitches.
-Hawks said he had to fight Cinema Center to cast Chris Mitchum (whose father was actor Robert Mitchum) in the movie.
-The script was rewritten throughout production.

 Reception

+Box office

 The film made US$4.25 million in rentals, 20th among the highest money-making pictures of the year, but it grossed $2 million less than its $6 million budget, making it a box-office bomb.

+Critical response

+Initial reviews

 Upon release, the film received mostly negative reviews.
-Variety wrote that "Hawks' direction is as listless as the plot".
+Variety wrote, "Hawks' direction is as listless as the plot".
 Roger Ebert, who gave the film 3 out of 4 stars, wrote, "Rio Lobo is just a shade tired, especially after the finely honed humor and action of El Dorado."
 Roger Greenspun of The New York Times said that the film was "close enough to greatness to stand above everything else so far in the current season."
 His comments surprised other critics and resulted in numerous angry letters sent to the newspaper.